fokaz-c/openTK-project-1/README.md

 - `Game.cs`: Main class that inherits from OpenTK's `GameWindow` and contains the game logic, rendering, and setup.
 - `Shaders/`: Directory containing vertex and fragment shader source files.
 - `Textures/`: Directory containing texture files used in the project.
+- `Program.cs`: Entry point for the application, creating an instance of the `Game` class and starting the game loop.

 ## Contributing